ORNL/OpenARC/README.md

 OpenARC supports the full feature set of OpenACC V1.0 (+ subset of V2.0) and performs source-to-source transformations, targeting heterogeneous devices, such as NVIDIA GPUs, AMD GPUs, Intel MICs, and Altera FPGAs.
-Please refer to the OpenARC website (https://csmd.ornl.gov/project/openarc-open-accelerator-research-compiler) to find more details on OpenARC.

 ## REQUIREMENTS